6 Smart Ways to Earn Extra Money — Just for Knowing How to Speak Spanish

 uberESPAÑOL is a version of uberX that allows Spanish-speaking riders to request Spanish-speaking drivers.
 Riders can experience their Uber ride with even more ease while speaking their language of choice.

-As an Uber contractor, you’re responsible for setting your schedule and motivating yourself to work — no one is keeping tabs on you.
+As an Uber contractor, you’re responsible for setting your schedule and motivating yourself to drive — no one is keeping tabs on you.
 Your earnings will be calculated by adding a base fare, plus time and distance traveled after your pickup, and Uber charges a service fee.

 If you want to give it a try there are a few things to keep in mind.
 You must be at least 21 years old, have three years of driving experience, have an in-state driver’s license, a clean driving record and be able to pass a criminal background check.